Ashmita Chaliha

 Ashmita Chaliha (born 18 October 1999) is an Indian badminton player.
-She represented India as a member of the national junior team at the 2017 World and Asian Junior Championships.
-In 2018, she was included in the Indian squad for the Asian Games.
+She won the gold medal at the 2024 Asia Team Championships.
 At the 2019 South Asian Games, she secured gold medals in both the women's singles and team events.

 Career

 2017-2021: early career

 Ashmita lost in the second round of the 2017 Asian Junior Championships singles event.
 In the Junior World Championships, she played in the team event, where her team finished 6th, and in the singles event, she made it to the round of 32.
 Ashmita won the 2018 Tata Open India International tournament, a BWF International Challenge tournament.
 Then she won the 2018 Dubai International tournament.
 Ashmita was selected for the Indian team for 2018 Asian Games in the women's team event but the team lost to the eventual gold medallist team Japan in the quarter-finals 1–3.
 Ashmita was selected for the 2019 Badminton Asia Mixed Team Championships where her team reached the quarter-finals.
 At the 2019 South Asian Games, Ashmita won the gold medal in the singles event by defeating compatriot Gayathri Gopichand and then in the team event by defeating team of Sri Lanka in the gold medal match.